LeoLindqvist123/taxi_prediction_fullstack_Leo_Lindqvist/README.md

 | **Random Forest** | **3.94 kr** | **0.95** |

 ## Model Selection
-Two models were evaluated using MLflow experiment tracking — Random Forest (MAE: 3.94, R²: 0.95) and Linear Regression (MAE: 5.60, R²: 0.91).
-Despite Random Forest having slightly better metrics, Linear Regression was chosen for production as it produced more realistic price predictions closer to real-world taxi fares, with no significant difference in accuracy.
+Two models were evaluated using MLflow experiment tracking Random Forest (MAE: 3.94, R²: 0.95) and Linear Regression (MAE: 5.60, R²: 0.91).
+Despite Random Forest having slightly better metrics, Linear Regression was chosen for production as it produced more realistic price predictions closer to real-world taxi prices, with no significant difference in accuracy.

 ## Run with Docker